aws/aws-fpga/README.md

     $ cd sdk                                      # Change directories to the top-level SDK directory
     $ sdk_install.sh                              # Build and install the SDK

-## Building, Registering and Using an AFI
+## You want to build a new Custom Logic and register its AFI?

 The [Getting started with CL examples](./hdk/cl/examples/Getting_Started_With_CL_Examples.md) can walk you through step by step how to build an AFI from one of the provided example, registers with AWS, and run it on an EC2 F1 instance.